Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 THE WRATH OF HANLON

-Some rumors had it that KLQ was trying to get Rick and Scott (Darla's no longer in GR) - both fired from GRD - to do mornings.
+Some rumors had it that KLQ was trying to get Rick and Scott (Darla's no longer in GR) - both fired from GRD partly due to Rick's drug problems - to do mornings.
 They ended up at WOOD-AM 1300 instead.
-For months, the station was the laughing stock of Grand Rapids radio for not having a feasable morning show.
+For months, the station was the laughing stock of Grand Rapids radio for not having a feasible morning show.
 Then came two has-beens from Seattle.

 THE EMBARRASSMENT KNOWN AS RON AND DON AND MAN-MADE RADIO